+FILING PAPERS.
+The Civil Division of Clerk’s Office remains closed to the public.
 Filing of papers in civil cases may continue to be done by mail or by delivery to the filing lockboxes available on business days from 8:30 a.m. to 4:30 p.m. at the Calvert Street and Fayette Street (ADA accessible) entrances to the Mitchell Courthouse.
 All packages for filing should be marked prominently on the envelope as EMERGENCY or NON-EMERGENCY to assist in giving priority to emergency matters.
 See Administrative Judge Carrión’s Updated Letter Regarding Processing of Filings/Need for Email Address.
 For emergency matters, the filing party also should contact either the Civil Assignment Office (410-333-3755) or Judge Fletcher-Hill’s chambers (410-396-6826) to direct attention to the matter.

-Many motions hearings on the chambers and fast track dockets are being heard by telephone conference call pursuant to Maryland Rules 2-802 and 2-803.
+REMOTE ELECTRONIC HEARINGS.
+Most hearings on the chambers and fast track dockets are being heard by telephone conference call pursuant to Maryland Rules 2-802 and 2-803.
 If a hearing is to be conducted in this way, the court will contact the parties with the conference call information.

+CIVIL DISCOVERY MOTIONS.
 Pursuant to Administrative Judge Carrión’s Administrative Order 2020-07, all motions and responses concerning discovery matters in civil/non-domestic cases must be filed both virtually at firstname.lastname@example.org and physically either by mail or in the courthouse filing lockbox.
 The papers may have an electronic signature that complies with Maryland Rule 20-107 for signatures in MDEC jurisdictions.
 Administrative Order 2020-08.
 Please make sure these filings distinguish between emergency and non-emergency matters and that counsel’s email address, if any, is included in the signature block.